 Originally hired for his creative video editing skills, Val has since expanded his role to become HISA’s Digital Marketing Assistant.
 Having completed a multimedia and design course, Val returned to university in 2015 to study Business, majoring in Marketing.
 When Val isn’t working with us, he’s spending his time daydreaming about watching movies, whilst he’s stocking shelves at his local supermarket so he can keep his discount card.

 Vera comes to HISA with extensive experience in the Administrative field within the Insurance and Finance Industry.
 Her role at HISA is not only to ensure the smooth running of the office but to assist Louise wherever possible.
 Vera also has a great weakness for anything sweet and believes that chocolate fixes everything.
-She enjoys family life with her husband, ten year old daughter and Casey the cat.
+She enjoys family life with her husband, daughter, Trinity the dog, Casey the cat, Stanley the snake and the many many fish.

 Greg has recently joined the HISA team and leads strategic business development.
 He brings a broad range of experience working across the health sector in a range of private and public sector roles both in Queensland and New South Wales.
 Now living in Sydney, Greg will continue to grow the HISA brand and business to deliver greater value to its members and supporters.
 Greg is a keen cyclist who must get a ride in every few days!